MarianaNarvaez/downloading_data_SAP_scripting/README.md

 # Downloading_data_SAP_scripting

-Download data from some SAP transactions with python scripting
+Downloading data from some SAP transactions using python scripting